-A lack of judges, court staff, attorneys, and court time have all been impediments to cases being heard timely or to applying case management practices.
+A lack of judges, court staff, attorneys, and court time have all been impediments to cases being heard timely or to applying active case management practices.
 This has resulted in an increase in the percentage of cases pending for more than one year and a slight increase in the pending median case age in family court districts.
 Both statistics, however, are lower than non-family court districts and the statewide average.

-In July 2022, the Chief Justice's Task Force on ACEs-Informed Courts learned about the mission, goals, and benefits of the 15 district court districts that have implemented family court best practices and unanimously passed a motion to support statewide implementation of family court.
-The Task Force's Program Development Subcommittee had previously recognized the Family Court Program as exemplifying trauma-informed practices (e.g., specially trained judges, quicker case disposition, judicial assignment).
+In July 2022, the Chief Justice's Task Force on ACEs-Informed Courts unanimously passed a motion to support statewide implementation of family court.
+It agreed that the family court programs exemplify trauma-informed practices (e.g., specially trained judges, quicker case disposition, judicial assignment).
 Obstacles to statewide implementation include lack of support from the chief district court judge, bench, local attorneys, and court partners, as well as a lack of legislative support and funding.